k2datascience/ds-foundations/content/3-statistics-probability.md

 OpenIntro - [Statistics 3rd Edition](https://www.openintro.org/stat/textbook.php?stat_book=os).

 The textbook is free and self-paced.
-You can also download over 100 data sets that were used in the textbook.
+There are several practice problems and accompanying data sets to dig into.

 ---